 The more specific and measurable your goal, the easier it will be to track your progress and stick to it.
 If you need to lower carbs or eat more veggies, start a health tracking journal or a habit tracking app.
 Tracking drastically increases chances of success when it comes to new habits.

-3. Have Checkpoints
+3. Create Checkpoints

 This is an idea that Martin at LeanGains suggests and I think it is a great one.
 (He also recommends intermittent fasting, which is another great idea!)